fortesdev/MultisensoryAccessibilityPlugin/README.md

 [![Click to see a video demo](https://img.youtube.com/vi/BThkBb_bR0w/0.jpg)](https://www.youtube.com/watch?v=BThkBb_bR0w)

-The goal of this plugin is to offer aid currently not existing in Unreal, so developers can help as much players with deficiencies as possible, without investing money, in just a few minutes.
-This includes:
+The goal of this plugin is simple: making accessibility in Unreal projects as cheap and easy as possible.
+Because everyone wants a wider audience, and helping others to enjoy our creations.
+For that purpose, I have prepared a set of built-in methods and classes to cover the following access needs:

 1. **Hearing aid:**
-   - The plugin offers a system for dynamic subtitles, which provides real time spatial information relative to the player: a 3D sound emitter will concatenate its defined subtitle with "getting closer/moving away", "from the right/left", "ahead/behind" and "above/bellow".
+   - The plugin offers a system for dynamic subtitles, which provides real-time spatial information relative to the player: a 3D sound emitter will concatenate its defined subtitle with "getting closer/moving away", "from the right/left", "ahead/behind" and "above/bellow".
    - While not included as part of the plugin (given the external infrastructure needed), we suggest (in the last section "Future Machine Learning improvements") a method for having Audio description using AI: from a static "Gun shot" string, the player may get a more descriptive "Gun shut from the left, behind you, above".
 2. **Low vision:**
-   - To cover a wide range of neural or eye disorders, the plugin offers two modes: Enhanced Contrast mode (a variant of cel-shading where unnecessary details are removed, while countours are highlighted), and Monochrome  mode, where only the outlines are offered.
+   - To cover a wide range of neural or eye disorders, the plugin offers two modes: Enhanced Contrast mode (a variant of cel-shading where unnecessary details are removed, while contours are highlighted), and Monochrome  mode, where only the outlines are offered.
 All parameters such as highlight colors, depth, etc. can be adjusted in real time for a more refined aid.
    - A "low visibility simulation" mode is offered, for testing the contrast settings while debugging.
-3. **Color blidness:**
+3. **Color blindness:**
-   - While a color blidness help support exists in UE, this plugins enhances its customisastion in the following aspects:
+   - While a color blindness help support exists in UE, this plugin enhances its customisation in the following aspects:
-   - Color blidness corrections are applied in a Post-processing volume, instead of the general rendering pipeline.
+   - Color blindness corrections are applied in a Post-processing volume, instead of the general rendering pipeline.
 As result, the correction can be applied in the map and not the UI, in specific areas of the level instead of everywhere, and be combined with other shaders, for a more refined aid.
-   - Opposite to the built-in help in UE, with all parameters hardcoded (including the severity levels), the plugin rework the color transformations and allows floating point adjustments for all its inputs.
+   - Opposite to the built-in help in UE, with all parameters hardcoded (including the severity levels), the plugin re-work the color transformations and allows floating point adjustments for all its inputs.
    - Two correction modes are offered instead of one: the common shader solution (more physiologically precise), but also a variant that uses Look-up tables (LUTs), for a more flexible solution (for example, reducing the information loss if problematic color patterns are known).
 4. **Epilepsy:**
    - The plugin offers an attempt at detecting dangerous blinking, so players affected by epilepsy can be protected.
 Note that there are inherent risks, and this capability must be used responsibly: as there can be false positives, also false negatives may arise.
 For instance: different people may be affected by different blinking intervals, and the blinking source may be intermittently hidden by actors during gameplay, affecting the plugin's output.